ThoughtWorks-SEA/developer-training/docs/backend/rest-api.md

 The result of HTTP GET methods might be cached by the browsers (and the intermediate routers in the network).
 As an API developer, you can control how those responses are cached using _Cache Control Headers_.

 ### Designing a good API

+#### API Interface

+**Input Data**

+As API developer, you will need to decide on how to user passing the data into the API, such as URI parameters, querystrings, or JSON body.

+For create or update operation, you should consider using JSON body.

+**Returning Data**

+When there is returning information to the client, the convention is to return a JSON response.
+Sometimes, a short message could also be acceptable.

 #### Not all HTTP methods might be available to you